 - Performing other diagnostic tests as required by the clinical research study protocol

 Every study is different, but typically the physical will take about 60 minutes.
 Afterward, the researchers will let you know if you qualify for the study you selected.
 If you aren’t selected for the study, keep an eye out for future studies that interest you.

 Questions to Ask Before Signing Up

 Before signing up for a study, you will receive a wealth of information.
-Review this information with your physicians to ensure you’re making a good decision for your health, and don’t be afraid to ask the clinical trial staff lots of questions.
+Review this information with your physicians to ensure you’re making a good decision for your health, and don’t be afraid to ask the clinical research study staff lots of questions.
 For example, you may wish to ask the following:

 - What is the purpose of the trial?

 - What are the possible benefits?